 To visit the sites listed above it is best to join a snorkeling tour, a diving day trip or an Similan Islands Diving liveaboard.
 The more remote sites to the south are less likely to be visited by the daytrips so a Similan diving liveaboard is the best choice.
 The far sites of Koh Tachai and Richelieu Rock Should be done either by a separate daytrip or liveaboard.
 They are not included in daytrips to the Similan Islands due their distance.

 If you visit this part of the world, try to visit the Similan Islands.
-If you visit the Similans – try to get underwater – they are worth the effort.
-We’ll see you there
+If you visit the Similans – get underwater – it is worth the effort.
+We know…we’ll be there waiting for you.